prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ### Adapter Code

-Now it's time to write the bulk of the code of your bid adapter.
+Now it's time to write the bulk of your bid adapter code.

-Each adapter has its own directory (a 'package' in Go lexicon) for all code and tests associated with translating an OpenRTB 2.5 Bid Request to your bidding server's protocol and mapping your server's response to an OpenRTB 2.5 Bid Response.
-Separate packages provides each adapter with its own name scope to avoid conflicts and the freedom to organize files as you see fit (although we propose suggestions in this guide).
+Each adapter has its own directory (a 'package' in Go parlance) for all code and tests associated with translating an OpenRTB 2.5 Bid Request to your bidding server's protocol and mapping your server's response to an OpenRTB 2.5 Bid Response.
+The use of separate packages provide each adapter with its own naming scope to avoid conflicts and the freedom to organize files as you best see fit (although we make suggestions in this guide).

 Create a file with the path `adapters/{bidder}/{bidder}.go`.
 Your bid adapter code will need to implement and export:
 - The `adapters.Builder` method to create a new instance of the adapter based on the host configuration.